quicwg/base-drafts/draft-ietf-quic-tls.md

 A QUIC server starts the process by providing TLS with the client's handshake octets.

-At any given time, an endpoint will have a current sending encryption level and receiving encryption level.
+At any given time, the TLS stack at an endpoint will have a current sending encryption level and receiving encryption level.
 Each encryption level is associated with a different flow of bytes, which is reliably transmitted to the peer in CRYPTO_HS frames.
-When TLS provides handshake octets to be sent, they are appended to the current flow and will eventually be transmitted under the then-current key.
+When TLS provides handshake octets to be sent, they are appended to the current flow and any packet that includes the CRYPTO_HS frame is protected using keys from the corresponding encryption level.

 When an endpoint receives a QUIC packet containing a CRYPTO_HS frame from the network, it proceeds as follows:

-- If the packet was in the current receiving encryption level, sequence the data into the input flow as usual.
+- If the packet was in the TLS receiving encryption level, sequence the data into the input flow as usual.
 As with STREAM frames, the offset is used to find the proper location in the data sequence.
   If the result of this process is that new data is available, then it is delivered to TLS in order.

 - If the packet is from a previously installed encryption level, it MUST not contain data which extends past the end of previously received data in that flow.
 Implementations MUST treat any violations of this requirement as a connection error of type PROTOCOL_VIOLATION.

+- If the packet is from a new encryption level, it is saved for later processing by TLS.
+Once TLS moves to receiving from this encryption level, saved data can be provided.
+When providing data from any new encryption level to TLS, if there is data from a previous encryption level that TLS has not consumed, this MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 Each time that TLS is provided with new data, new handshake octets are requested from TLS.
 TLS might not provide any octets if the handshake